 You can either make an appointment for just a tasting or for a tour as well.
 Tours are given twice daily, are separate from the tastings and require an advance reservation.
 Allow at least an hour for the tour which includes tastings of the white wines as well as their famed Cabernet Sauvignon.
 As with winemaking, the actual tour starts in their vineyards and gives you a good overview of the inner workings of a small to medium sized winery with visits to their tank facility and reserve barrel rooms.

 Their claim to fame is they were the first American Winery awarded 100 points by Robert Parker for their 1985 Reserve Cabernet Sauvignon.
-A large format bottle of this is on display near their Reserve tasting room.
-Nils Venge was the winemaker at this time and he has since gone on to consult for many other high end Napa wineries as well as run his own wineries.
-His 100 points set a high standard for this winery as their reserve Cabernet Sauvignon is only made during certain years when it meets their very high quality standards.
+Nils Venge was the winemaker at the time who earned this impressive and historic accolade (interestingly Nils own winery, Saddleback Cellars is located only a several minute drive from Groth).
+A large format bottle of the award winning bottle is on display near their Reserve tasting room.
+Nils has since gone on to consult for many other premium Napa wineries as well as operate his own wineries.
+His 100 point score certainly set a high standard for Groth as their reserve Cabernet Sauvignon is only made during certain years when it meets their very high quality standards.
 During some periods they will go 4 to 5 years without making this wine.
 Now that is commitment to quality.

-Groth maintains an “Insectary” which is located to the side of the actual winery.
+Groth maintains an “insectary” which is located to the side of the actual winery.
 Over 40 different species of plants were selectively chosen based on each plant’s ability to attract beneficial insects which then act as natural predators to the harmful insects within the actual vineyards.
 This garden includes a number of small trees, shrubs, perennials and grasses.
 Groth has long practiced sustainable farming and this is just one more example of their commitment to this type of beneficial agriculture.
-Brochures listing the types of plants in this Insectary are available from within the winery.
+Brochures listing the types of plants growing in the insectary are available from within the winery.

-The special Reserve Tastings is held with one of the Groths.
-This experience takes place in the Reserve Tasting Room.
+The special reserve tastings is often held with one of the Groths.
+This experience takes place in the Reserve tasting room.
 This is a unique opportunity to taste some of their well-known Reserve Cabernet Sauvignon (this wine when produced typically sells out extremely quickly).
-Visit: www.grothwines.com
+For more information or to signup for one of their wine clubs (members enjoy typical wine club perks including discounts on the wine), visit: www.grothwines.com